 Unfortunately, this is a case of “no double dipping” if you take out a PPP loan.
 You can’t also take the tax credit or tax deferment.

-How else can CARES help my employees?
 In addition to making a PPP loan available, these new health insurance plan changes will help people get the health care they need:

 All health plans must cover coronavirus testing and related office visits without cost-sharing